zephir-lang/documentation/docs/oop.md

 ```

 ### Implementing Interfaces
-Zephir classes can implement any number of interfaces, provided that these interfaces are `visible` for the class to use.
-However, there are times that the Zephir class (and subsequently extension) might require to implement an interface that is built in a different extension.

-If we want to implement the `MiddlewareInterface` from the `PSR` extension, we will need to create a `stub` interface:
+Zephir classes can implement interfaces, even those from different extensions.
+A "stub" interface is created to implement interfaces from other extensions:

 ```zep
 // middlewareinterfaceex.zep